 Mezes, a popular local haunt—it’s recommended you take reservations—promises just that.
 Enjoy traditional Greek staples like fresh tzatziki, hummus and pita, alongside seafood and meat platters, within an old-school Mediterranean setting.
-Save room for dessert and take a walk down to Akropolis Pastries for some of the best honey-soaked Baklava.
+Save room for dessert and take a walk down to Serano Bakery for some of the best honey-soaked Baklava.

 One of Parkdale’s best-kept secrets happens to be Loga’s Corner.
-Unassuming and easy-to-miss, this family-owned restaurant is a favourite among neighbourhood residents and with good reason.
+Unassuming and easy to miss, this family-owned restaurant is a favourite among neighbourhood residents and with good reason.
 Incredibly affordable and freshly made, Loga’s Corner has perfected the art of Momos and parathas.

 Continue your neighbourhood excursion through Queen Street’s fascinating, Tibetan-owned shops.
 Explore window after window displaying vibrantly coloured robes, hand-crafted singing bowls and artisanal jewelry.

-Formerly known as little Poland, Roncesvalles Village buzzes with Polish dwellers, food markets, restaurants and bakeries.
+Formerly known as Little Poland, Roncesvalles buzzes with Polish dwellers, food markets, restaurants and bakeries.
 Walk the charming stretch of locally-owned businesses and century-old buildings before arriving at Café Polonez.
 Browse an extensive menu of old-school Eastern European dishes and make sure to try the pierogies.
 They’re known to be the best in the city.